Public Records & Services in Beatty

 Frequently Asked Questions

 To register to vote in Beatty, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Klamath County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Beatty, contact the Klamath County Clerk's office for schedules and ballot information.
+For local county and state elections (Beatty is an unincorporated community in Klamath County and does not hold municipal elections), contact the Klamath County Clerk's office for schedules and ballot information.

-Property records for Beatty, Oregon are maintained by the Klamath County Assessor's Office and the Klamath County County Clerk.
+Property records for Beatty, Oregon are maintained by the Klamath County Assessor's Office and the Klamath County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Klamath County, including parcels in Beatty.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Klamath County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Klamath County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Klamath County offices at the county courthouse.
 The Klamath County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Beatty, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Klamath County Clerk's office issues marriage licenses and maintains marriage records for Klamath County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.